krother/pandas_go_to_space/descriptive_statistics/README.rst

    :shadow: lg

    You have finally found a colony of the legendary space penguins.
+   They live on an icy planet with oceans and many islands.
-   These creatures seem to be comfortable spending lots of time in water.
+   The strange creatures seem to be comfortable spending lots of time in water.
    They also seem to be very resistant to cold.
-And they eat *fish*!
-   Moreover, the penguins seem to be rather intelligent.
+   Moreover, the penguins seem to be an intelligent species.
    Establishing communications with them could be fun.

    But you decide to start with a preliminary scan of the colony: